Ovarian Cancer Survival Rates Higher Than Thought

 Longer survival rates, however, lead to new issues for survivors.
 “Looking back, I wish there was monitoring to check the mental and emotional impact of a cancer diagnosis,” says Susan Chinn, who was diagnosed with ovarian cancer in 2007.
 She stresses that although the physical hardships might be coming to end, the mental challenges can still be present, or even just beginning.

 Woman to Woman is OCRF’s patient support program for patients and survivors of gynecologic cancers.
-If you would like to learn more or find a program near you, click here.
+Learn more or find a Woman to Woman program near you.

 To read the full article on HealthDay, click here.